 Mr. Ray Traywick has returned to his post at Mr. J.T.
 Little's.
-He will not go to Florida until
+Dissolve-one pound of copperas in He will not go to Florida until later on.

-Mrs. Mary A. Sowell, Mrs. G. C. Mungo and little Mary Quick returned Friday from Asheville, N. C. where they spent, the summer.
+Mrs. Mary A. Sowell, Mrs. G. C. Mungo and little Mary Co.
+Mr. C. J. Funderburk had Quick returned Friday from been suffering with rheuma- Asheville, N. C. where they spent the summer.